Serve-and-volley: Serve-and-volley in the twenty-first century

 Although the strategy has become less common in both the men's and women's game, a few players still preferred to approach the net on their serves in the twenty-first century, for example Nicolas Mahut, Rajeev Ram, Dustin Brown, Pierre-Hugues Herbert, and Maxime Cressy.
 Roger Federer serve-volleyed at times during his career, particularly on grass.

-On the women's side, serve-and-volley has become almost extinct at the very top level.
-Taylor Townsend, Karolína Muchová and Hsieh Su-wei are the only active notable (WTA elite) players that prefers to play with this style.

 Other players, despite not being pure serve-and-volleyers, do employ serve-and-volley as a surprise tactic.
 Examples include Carlos Alcaraz, Rafael Nadal, and Daniil Medvedev.

 The removal of grass surfaces from major tournaments and the change in 2001 of Wimbledon's grass to encourage higher bounces have reduced the efficacy of this playing style.

-Views on serve-and-volley
+Views

 Bill Tilden, the dominant player of the 1920s and one of the fathers of the cannonball serve, nevertheless preferred to play from the backcourt and liked nothing better than to face an opponent who threw powerful serves and groundstrokes at him and who rushed the net — one way or another Tilden would find a way to hit the ball past him.
 Tilden spent a great amount of time analyzing the game of tennis.
 His book Match Play and the Spin of the Ball (1925) is still in print.
 In it, Tilden states that a perfect baseline player will always beat a perfect serve-and-volleyer 6–0 because his returns of service will be winning passing shots; however he also states that of course neither such a player can exist.
 Tilden used this style of play for many years.

-Some of the most interesting matches of all time according to Pat Cash have pitted great baseliners such as Björn Borg, Mats Wilander or Andre Agassi against great serve-and-volleyers such as John McEnroe, Pat Rafter or Pete Sampras.
-Since Tilden's time, head-to-head results on various surfaces, such as those played out in the famous rivalry between Borg and McEnroe, contradict his theory that great baseline players will tend to defeat great serve-and-volley ones.
+According to Pat Cash, some notable matches have featured contests between leading baseliners such as Björn Borg, Mats Wilander, and Andre Agassi, and prominent serve-and-volleyers such as John McEnroe, Pat Rafter or Pete Sampras.
+Since Tilden's era, head-to-head results on various playing surfaces, including the rivalry between Borg and McEnroe, have been cited to contradict his view that great baseline players generally hold an advantage over serve-and-volley ones.